 Do you have Japanese friends?
-If you have, how about their English?
+If you have, what do you think about their English?

-It is said that Japanese aren’t able to understand English at all, their pronunciation skill is terrible, they speak “Japanglish”, you know.
+It is said that Japanese aren’t able to understand English at all, they have terrible pronunciation skills, they speak “Japanglish”, you know.

 On the other hand, it is also said that Japanese language is one of the most complex languages in the world.

 Why are they not able to understand English well despite they use a complex language?